paralin/inca/DESIGN.md

 Block lifecycle:

- - Proposer proposes a BlockHeader, putting it into the hash-linked IPFS db.
+ - Proposer proposes a BlockHeader.
- - Validators issue Vote
+ - Validators issue Vote if they agree on the proposal.
+ - Proposer issues a Block when requisite votes received.

 For some background, in the following examples these verbs are used:

  - Fetch: retrieve the encrypted object from IPFS, decrypt it with known key.
+ - Verify: return an error if a condition is not met that invalidates the object.
+ - Mark: store an attribute on the object in the localdb key/value store.

 Validating a block requires